 Sometimes I don’t understand everything she says, but that’s OK.
 It makes me happy just knowing she’s happy imparting wisdom onto me.

 One of the holiday presents I got my father was a signed copy of Andre Agassi’s autobiography, “OPEN.”
 To me, the book was gold, because Andre is my idol.
 It was my only copy.
 And I decided to give it to my father because I remember him loving to read and enjoying the game long ago.

 When my father opened his present, he did thank me and showed his appreciation.
 However, a week later, the book still lay on the coffee table unread.
 Somewhat dismayed that Agassi was being ignored, I spoke to mom about perhaps taking the book back since I cherished it so much.
 She mentioned her unused Barnes & Nobles gift card and had an idea.

 What you think is an amazing gift, may be quite uninteresting to the recipient.
-There is a recent study saying that on average, the recipient derives only 80% of the value of the gift, which is largely the gift givers fault for not getting them exactly what they want and need.
+There is a recent study saying that on average, the recipient derives only 80% of the value of a gift.
+This is largely the gift giver’s fault for not getting them exactly what they want and need.
 My father was probably thinking he could just get the book at the library.

 Happy Mother’s Day Weekend Mom!

 - If The Economy Tanked, Would You Be Ready?